NAThompson/upping_postgres_game/README.md

 ---

+## Learn about Postgres Security

+A lovely talk is [here](http://thebuild.com/presentations/securing-postgresql-scale15x.pdf)

+---

 ## Password Login in Postgres

-To force passwords to be used on login, use Postgres's new support for [SCRAM-SHA-256](https://en.wikipedia.org/wiki/Salted_Challenge_Response_Authentication_Mechanism)
+To force passwords to be used on login, use Postgres 10's new support for [SCRAM-SHA-256](https://en.wikipedia.org/wiki/Salted_Challenge_Response_Authentication_Mechanism)

 Using SCRAM-SHA, the password never even goes over the network, only the hash.